 RRO Application Process

 A user account is all that is required to log in to the portal to complete an application.
 The information may be entered and saved until the application has been completed.
-It can then be electronically submitted to RCI for review and approval.
-Once begun, the application must be completed and submitted to RCI within one year or the application in process will expire.
+It can then be electronically submitted to IIBEC for review and approval.
+Once begun, the application must be completed and submitted to IIBEC within one year or the application in process will expire.

 Computer-based testing is offered on demand to approved candidates subject to individual testing center hours and availability.
 The RRO exam is available online at over 1,000 conveniently located testing centers worldwide.
 Consult castleworldwide.com (recently purchased by Scantron) for testing center locations.